fizaaluthra/todolist/README.md

 Follow these steps to run the extension locally:

-1) Download the repository into your computer
+1) Download the repository into your computer <br>
 2) Open Google Chrome and go to "chrome://extensions"
 3) Enable developer mode by checking the box on the upper right corner
 4) Click "Load unpacked extension"